How to Do Payroll Yourself

 1. Apply for an EIN

-If your business began as a solo venture, you might not have an EIN yet.
 Some sole proprietors—a tax designation for business owners who attach Schedule C forms to their 1040 tax forms—simply use their Social Security number as their business identification number.
 (Sole proprietors can apply for an EIN, and it’s a useful way to ensure your business and personal finances stay separate, but it’s not legally required.)

 However, once you’ve hired an employee, you must apply for an EIN.
 Otherwise, you can’t pay employee taxes or get proper tax identification for your expanding business.
 So if you need to pay employees, request an EIN today.
+(Heads up: household employers, such as parents who hire nannies, also need an employee identification number to pay employees.)

 How to get an EIN